 - Can handle both spores and odors thanks to the 3 levels of filtration

-- Features a modern look that will fit in in most spaces, encouraging folks to actually utilize it
+- Features a modern look that will fit in most spaces, encouraging folks to utilize it

-Get the Veva air purifier for mold at Amazon.
+Get the Veva air purifier for mold at Amazon or Walmart.

-What to Consider When Choosing the Best Air Purifier for Mold
+What to Consider When Choosing an Air Purifier for Mold